 Scholarly Articles & Book Chapters

 [FORTHCOMING] “translation and the continuum of decomposition”: Daniel Borzutzky’s Translation-Based Hemispheric Poetics.”
-Comparative Literature.
-Accepted without revisions, scheduled for March 2026.
+Comparative Literature, vol. 78, no. 1, March 2026.

 The Battle of Legibility.
 Special Forum: The 2023 PEN Manifesto on Literary Translation, edited by Brad Harmon and Eleni Theodoropoulos.
 MLN, vol. 138, no. 5, 2024, pp. 1572-1577.